Ken "Snakehips" Johnson: Career

 Towards the end of 1938 Johnson began making plans for an overseas tour, focused on Scandinavia and the Netherlands; he also planned to attend the 1939 New York World's Fair, appearing in the West Indian section.
 The outbreak of the Second World War curtailed these plans.
 In 1939 the band appeared as a backing orchestra for the film Traitor Spy.
-Johnson did not appear in the film, and his post as band leader was taken by "Jiver" Hutchinson.
+Johnson did not appear in the film, and his post as band-leader was taken by "Jiver" Hutchinson.
 In April 1939 the band began a residence at a new club, Willerby's.
-In addition to providing a show for the audience, they also played music for dancing.
+As well as providing a show for the audience, they played music for dancing.
 The music magazine Melody Maker considered that the move to music for dancing was advantageous for the band as "their music has a dance-inducing quality which cannot fail to please, while, as an entertaining unit, the band ranks high".

 Due to the threat of bombing, Willerby's closed in October 1939, but the band were in demand and began an engagement at the Café de Paris, an upmarket nightclub in Coventry Street, London.
 The band's popularity rose, as did their profile: the Café de Paris was equipped to broadcast on the BBC, and they regularly performed on radio across the UK.
 The demand for their employment was aided by British musicians being conscripted for war service, which the largely West Indian orchestra were not.

-In 1940 Johnson began a relationship with Gerald Hamilton, a man twenty years his senior; the couple lived for a while in Kinnerton Street, Belgravia.
+In 1940 Johnson began a relationship with Gerald Hamilton, a man 20 years his senior; the couple lived for a while in Kinnerton Street, Belgravia.
 When the Blitz started, they took a cottage in Bray, Berkshire, on the banks of the River Thames, and Johnson would commute into London to perform, returning to Bray to arrive in the early hours of the morning.
+The location also enabled Johnson to go sailing, one of his hobbies.
 According to Tom Cullen, Hamilton's biographer, Johnson:

-was amused by Gerald's Edwardian airs and malicious anecdotes and considered him to be 'a real cool cat'; while Gerald, for his part, undertook to educate Ken's palate in the mysteries of wine ('I can conceive no greater pleasure than that of instructing a willing pupil in the glories of a worthwhile cellar', as Gerald expresses it)."
+was amused by Gerald's Edwardian airs and malicious anecdotes and considered him to be 'a real cool cat'; while Gerald, for his part, undertook to educate Ken's palate in the mysteries of wine ('I can conceive no greater pleasure than that of instructing a willing pupil in the glories of a worthwhile cellar', as Gerald expresses it).